isabelc/quick-business-website/readme.txt

 * Tweak - Changed Service Categories menu label to properly read Service Categories instead of just Categories.
 * Tweak - Changed the Reviews microdata property from dateCreated to datePublished.
+* Tweak - Only load reviews stylesheet on the reviews page, rather than only when reviews are enabled.
+Testimonials widget used anywhere will remain unaffected.

 * Maintenance - Removed PHP notices from widgets that appeared while adding widgets in the live customizer.
 * Maintenance - Removed PHP notices from Reviews list.